Vibe Coding vs Agentic Engineering: Why, What, and How (2026 Complete Guide)

 Why the Distinction Actually Matters

-The fix is consciousness: pick one, name it out loud, and stick to it for the surface you are working on.
+The cure is unglamorous: pick a mode consciously, say it out loud, and hold to it for the surface you are working on.

 When to Use Which: A Decision Framework